Rudolf Reder: Reder's book

 Soon after the Soviet takeover, whilst still in Poland, Reder testified in January 1946 in Kraków before the Central Commission for Investigation of German Crimes (known as the Institute of National Remembrance at present).
 In the same year, he published his testimony in a book, with the help of the Jewish Historical Committee in Kraków.
-His monograph titled Bełżec was written in Polish with the Preface by his editor, Nella Rost, and illustrated with a map by Józef Bau, a Holocaust survivor who studied at the Academy of Fine Arts.
+His monograph titled Bełżec was written in Polish with the preface by his editor, Nella Rost, and illustrated with a map by Józef Bau, a Holocaust survivor who studied at the Jan Matejko Academy of Fine Arts.
 In the book, Reder wrote about what he saw as the motor-maintenance worker, and what he learned afterwards:

 Reder changed his name to Roman Robak in 1949 and left Poland for Israel in 1950.
 He emigrated with his second wife to Canada in 1953.
 In 1960, he submitted a deposition at the prosecutor’s office in Munich as part of the German preparations for the Belzec trial against eight former SS members of Bełżec extermination camp personnel.
 Further information on Reder is scant.
-His second daughter married Leonard Shenker (Szenker) and settled in Great Britain.
+His second daughter married Leonard Shenker (Szenker) and settled in the United Kingdom.
 His account of the Belzec camp imprisonment, published in 1946, was reprinted in 1999 by Auschwitz-Birkenau State Museum with Fundacja Judaica in bilingual edition featuring an English translation by Margaret M. Rubel, then issued again as "Belzec" in Polin: Studies in Polish Jewry (volume 13, 2000), and republished in the UK as part of a book titled I Survived a Secret Nazi Extermination Camp by Mark Forstater in 2013.